NathalyQuiva/NathalyQuiva/README.md

 # Nathaly Quiva's GitHub Profile

-# Nathaly Quiva's GitHub Profile

 ## About Me

 Hi there, I'm Nathaly Quiva 👋, a software developer with a passion for crafting robust backend solutions.
-With a solid foundation in JavaScript and Node.js, I specialize in building scalable server-side applications.
+With a solid foundation in JavaScript and Node.js, With experience in projects creating scalable server-side applications..
 Here's a glimpse of my skills:

-- 🖥️ Node.js: Proficient in leveraging Node.js to develop backend systems, RESTful APIs, and microservices.
+- 🖥️ Node.js: Proficient in leveraging Node.js to develop backend systems and RESTful APIs.
 - 🛠️ Express: Skilled in utilizing the Express.js framework for building efficient and maintainable backend solutions.
-- 🛢️ Databases: Experienced in working with both SQL (e.g., PostgreSQL) and NoSQL (e.g., MongoDB) databases to ensure effective data management.
+- 🛢️ Databases: Experienced in working with both SQL (e.g., PostgreSQL) databases to ensure effective data management.
 - 📚 Continuous Learning: Committed to staying updated with the latest trends and best practices in backend development.

 ## Experience